ChrWieg/TvHeadendCli/README.md

 <p>March, 21st 2020: Stability improved, parameters SubTitle, Description and Comment are optinal now.
 But it makes sense to use all parameters.</p>

-<p>You will find the Binaries <a href="https://github.com/ChrWieg/TvHeadendCli/tree/master/Binaries">here</a>It is recommended to use TvHeadendGui.exe and to copy the recording parameters generated there.
+<p>You will find the Binaries <a href="https://github.com/ChrWieg/TvHeadendCli/tree/master/Binaries">here</a> It is recommended to use TvHeadendGui.exe to create the parameters for Aufnahmesteuerung.
 None of the tools needs to be installed, they work by copy&paste in any folder with normal user rights. .Net Framework 4.7.2 or higher is required.</p>